 Adding Body Tracking Outside of Template

-While the Body template gives you a simple way to add 2D images and animation to the tracked points, you can also always add Body tracking outside of the template.
+While the Shoulder template gives you a simple way to add 2D images and animation to the tracked points, you can also always add Body tracking outside of the template.
 To do this, select